 I am too tired to write about this in detail now.
 It’s been a long day.
 10,000 through Heygeshalom/Nickelesdorf border this week.
 Many without shoes.
 4 coolboxes of vegetable stew and a curious pasta that they eat here (a bit like couscous) fed 80-100 people.
 Hot food gone in 20 minutes, 20 boxes of clothes gone in one hour.
 All day light rain.
 Winter coming very soon.
 It was a four and a half hour wait for the train.

 We met doctors from Bratislava who were Syrian and came to help.
 Many refugees are suffering from depression and stress related disorders.
-But still time to laugh when a man sat on a bag that was empty and ended up a lot nearer the tarmac than planned!
+But still time to laugh when a man sat on a bag that he thought would seat him well, but was empty and he ended up a lot nearer the tarmac than planned!
+His accompanying females were amused.

 When the refugees are over the Austrian border there will be a clean-up operation by the volunteers.
 Many asked us for shoes – the one thing that we did not have, but was desperately needed.
 Some told us they were heading for Sweden.
 Even the 4K walk from the station to the border would be tough for those in need of footwear… and it’s a long way from here to Sweden.